-The accessible centre has modern facilities including a training room, meeting/community use room, kitchen for independent living skills training and a youth-centred drop-in/recreation area.
+Autonomie have an accessible centre LILAC House (Linked Independent Living and Advice Centre) in South Belfast.
+It will provides facilities including a training room, meeting room, meeting/community use room, kitchen for independent living skills training and a youth-centred drop-in/recreation area.

 Type of OrganisationVCSE